adetaylor/browser-learning/docs/exercise4b.md

 Do this:

 * Do *NOT* look at the code for `src/browser/html_table.py`.
 That is cheating!
-* Open `src/fuzzer/fuzzer.py` in VSCode and read it.
+* Open `src/fuzzer/fuzzer.py` in your editor and read the first bit.
 * Run `python3 src/fuzzer/fuzzer.py`.
 Watch what it does.
 * Control-C to cancel it.